pickyourtrail_logo

 3. Japan

-Where to Watch Noh Theatre in Japan
+Best Places to Watch Traditional Noh Theatre in Japan

 Kyoto Kanze Kaikan Noh Theatre

-• English subtitle programs available
+• English subtitle service available for many regular performances

 National Noh Theatre (Tokyo)